tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Android platform**
 - New features:
- - Supplemented relationship chain features such as blacklist, friend list, and friend request handling of earlier version SDKs.
+ - Supplemented relationship chain features such as blocklist, friend list, and friend request handling of earlier version SDKs.
 - Fixed:
  - Fixed jni leak on Android.
  - Fixed incorrect group member roles.
- - Fixed recalling group message crashes after a member quit the group and joined the group again.
+ - Fixed recalling group message crashes after a member left the group and joined the group again.
  - Fixed the issue where emojis were not displayed in the TUIKit demo.
  - Fixed the issue where the second page would often contain repeated messages when group chat messages were received.
  - Fixed some crashes in the TUIKit demo.
- - Fixed the issue where TIMMessage failed to get user profiles through senderProfile.
+ - Fixed the issue where `TIMMessage` failed to get user profiles through senderProfile.
  - Fixed the issue with read receipt callback and status.
  - Fixed the issue where the last message did not call back when unread messages were synchronized.
  - Fixed the issue where group messages occasionally could not be received.